City honors Det. Steven McDonald with plaque

 McDonald died on Jan.
 10, 2017, after suffering an apparent heart attack at the age of 59.

-The family of the late Det.
-Steven McDonald, city officials and his fellow NYPD officers gathered on the anniversary of his death to commemorate him with a plaque at the Central Park precinct during a poignant ceremony on a bittersweet day.
+In a poignant ceremony, the family of Det.
+Steven McDonald, city officials and his fellow NYPD officers gathered Wednesday on the anniversary of his death to commemorate him with a plaque at the Central Park Precinct.

 McDonald died on Jan.
-10, 2017, after suffering an apparent heart attack at the age of 59.
+10, 2017, at 59, apparently after a heart attack.
 He had been a paraplegic since he was shot by a teenager in Central Park in 1986 but learned to speak, spreading a message of forgiveness that inspired many around the world who came to know him.
-Those attending the ceremony included former NYPD Commissioner William Bratton, Cardinal Timothy Dolan, as well as former Mayor David Dinkins.
+Those attending the ceremony included former NYPD Commissioner William Bratton, Cardinal Timothy Dolan and former Mayor David Dinkins.

-In remembering McDonald, de Blasio said McDonald’s message was one of protecting others and “forgiving those we come across who do the wrong thing as well as well as sobering those who do the right thing.”
+In remembering McDonald, de Blasio said the detective’s message was one of protecting others and “forgiving those we come across who do the wrong thing as well as well as sobering those who do the right thing.”

 “My father was giant in my life, he was my hero, he gave me all the opportunities I have,” said Conor, who became an NYPD officer in 2010.